devops329/devops/instruction/deliverable5Tdd/deliverable5Tdd.md

 import Button from '../components/button';
 ```

 We then add an `updateUser` function that is called when the **Edit** button is pressed.
+You can place this block anywhere in the DinerDashboard component.

-The delay is used so that the preline can update the dialog React state correctly before we tell it to close.
+The **setTimeout** delay is used so that the preline can update the dialog React state correctly before we tell it to close.
 Otherwise, when running under automation we may tell preline to close before React has told preline that the dialog is actually displayed.

 ```ts
 async function updateUser() {